Workington: Transport

 Workington North railway station opened on 30 November 2009 as a temporary means of crossing the river after road bridges had been closed by flooding.
 A free train service between Workington (Main) and Maryport was funded by the government.

 The Workington Transport Heritage Trust, preserves the transport heritage of Workington and the surrounding area and is run by volunteers.

 Workington was the headquarters of the haulage company J. Roper (Workington) Ltd, which was based in Moss Bay.

+Workington has also been the home to the headquarters of family haulage business J.R Dixon Haulage & Storage since 1953.

 Arts and entertainment

 Workington is home to three theatres: the Carnegie Theatre, Theatre Royal and Workington Opera House.
 In the past Workington was a big town for variety acts and theatre and hosted many top acts including Tommy Cooper and Shirley Bassey.
 Workington Opera House also hosted many circus shows that included elephants and other circus animals performing on stage.

 The Carnegie Theatre and Theatre Royal are still open and put on performances all year round.
 The Workington Opera House is currently closed after its last use as a bingo hall.
 The "Opera Action" group plans to restore it as a working theatre.

 The town once had four cinemas (the Carnegie, the Hippodrome, the Oxford and the Ritz), all now closed.
-There remains only the Plaza Cinema at Dunmail Park.
+There remains only the Parkway Cinema at Dunmail Park.
 During the 1950s, films were also shown at the Opera House.

 Cultural festivals

 On 19 September 2009, Valentine Rock took place; a 19-band charity music festival.
 It was staged at the Ernest Valentine Ground home of Workington Cricket Club.
 Artists included The Chairmen, Novellos, With Lights Out, Volcanoes, Breed, Colt 45, Relics, Telf, Thir13een, Slagbank, Hangin' Threads and Hand of Fate.
 Profits went to the RNLI and West Cumberland Lions.

-In 2008, the Paint Your Town Red Festival invited Liverpool comic and actor Ricky Tomlinson.
-Described as 'The biggest free festival in Workington's history', the 2008 festival included a free children's fun fair in Vulcan Park and stage and street entertainment.
-Attractions included "Jimmy James and his Soul Explosion", "Dearham Band" and the all-female band "Irresistible".
-Keswick's "Cars of the Stars" museum provided a stunt driving display.
+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck and local relay transmitters.

+Local radio stations are BBC Radio Cumbria, Greatest Hits Radio Cumbria & South West Scotland and Workington Academy Radio, a student based radio station that broadcast to the Workington Academy.

+The town is served by the local newspaper, Times & Star.